ajaysureshcodes/ice-4131-labs/lab7/README.md

 ### STEP 5: Parallelise Code with OpenMP

-If you haven't already done so, copy the contents of `main.cxx` into `main-mpi-omp.cxx`.
+If you haven't already done so, copy the contents of `main-mpi.cxx` into `main-mpi-omp.cxx`.

 - Use a `pragma` to parallelise a for loop (see [lab 5](../lab5)).
 - Compile.